 What does a Oracle Database Administrator do?

-An Oracle Database Administrator (DBA) plays a crucial role in managing and maintaining Oracle databases.
-This professional ensures that the database runs smoothly and efficiently.
-They handle tasks such as installation, configuration, and performance tuning.
-DBAs also monitor database health and security.
-They work to prevent data loss and ensure quick recovery in case of any issues.
+An Oracle Database Administrator plays a key role in managing and maintaining an organization's data.
+This professional ensures that the database runs smoothly, securely, and efficiently.
+They handle tasks such as installation, configuration, and upgrades of the Oracle database software.
+The administrator must monitor database performance and optimize queries for better speed.
+Additionally, they manage backups and recovery processes to protect data integrity.

 How to become a Oracle Database Administrator?